-Tracking these three SaaS sales metrics allows you to build a reliable strategy to move upmarket:
+We’ve picked out three SaaS sales metrics to help you to build a reliable strategy to move upmarket.
+Let’s get started.

 These are the clients who are most likely to buy your solution.
 While most companies already have an idea of whom they’re targeting, this KPI takes it a step further.
 Star opportunities include buyer personas, target markets, and buying scenarios.